As far as Annuity Best Interest training... Let me boil it down for you:

 returns, potential changes in non-guaranteed elements of the

 annuity, insurance, and investment components, and market risk.
+If a

 consumer refuses to provide consumer profile information, the